akhenakh/narun/README.md

 - [X] known bug the node-runner is not downloading and hashing the binary back properly.
 - Log history not just live follow
 - [X] check arch before downloading binary
-- fix the version/tag system to long
+- [X] fix the version/tag system to long
-- dont store arch as GOARCH since it may be a binary coming from another language.
+- [X] dont store arch as GOARCH since it may be a binary coming from another language.
 - deploy without config dont start the actual app
-- after deploy it takes time for the status and running instances count to appear in list-apps
+- after deploy it takes time for the status and running instances count to appear in list-apps, even after the run sometimes the status disappear

 ## Ideas
 - narun ui run a web server to interact with the cluster
 - the gw to wait for a consumer to join on a a request, useful for scale to zero
 - [X] routing to grpc
 - [X] caddy plugin